This blog was originally written in Dutch, for Teeveehoek.nl

 Dis-ability?
-In the Star Trek universe, all humanoid (humanoid) beings live together in an idyllic paradise, where they are valued for their unique (in)abilities and (in)competencies.
+In the Star Trek universe, all humanoid (or android) beings live together in an idyllic paradise, where they are valued for their unique (in)abilities and (in)competencies.
 In his book An anthropologist on Mars, the famous neurologist Oliver Sacks wrote how “a surprising number of people with autism identify with Data, or with his predecessor, Mr. Spock.”
 Is that so surprising?
 In the vision of the future that Star Trek shows us, technology can create more opportunities for people who are still far too often assessed as disabled in our world.
 A label that viewers wouldn’t easily stick on to a hero like Mr. Spock.

 Mr. Spock is (biologically speaking half) a so-called Vulcan.
 The Vulcans were once a barbaric and chaotic people who combined ritual emotional control with the rigid discipline of logic (to prevent their self-destruction).
 Through this storyline, the Vulcans have actively embraced characteristics that can be experienced by viewers as ‘autistic’.
 The prejudice that other civilizations in Star Trek place on the Vulcans is therefore very similar to the stigma that neurotypical (non-autistic) people put on people with autism.
 And that often results in funny dialogues, like this one, from Star Trek: Into Darkness.